thriveweb/healthcarelogic/content/pages/home.md

 section3:
   title: Proven track record
   content: |-
-    Our algorithms are operating in over 60 hospitals
+    Our algorithms are operating in over 60 hospitals to enhance clinical team engagement and support sustainable performance improvement.

 testimonials:
   - content: ''